Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 # Overview of Project
 ______________________________________________

 In this challenge project I will work with Jeremy and provide my expertise as a data analyst to solve a problem for his employer AuosRUs'.
-AutosRUs' is a
+Jeremy was approached by his upper management for a special project and because of his 10 years of experience they feel he has the knowledge to support this emergent task.
+AutosRUs' has a new prototype known as the MechaCar but there is a problem.
+The prototype is experiecning troubles in production that have put a hold on the manufacturing teams timeline.

 using statistics to make informed decsisions
-A few weeks after starting his new role, Jeremy is approached by upper management about a special project.
  AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
 AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

 ## Task:
 * Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes